 This video documents the journey of a woman who thought her life was over.
 She chose the Alternative to Meds Center as a last-ditch hope.
 Tragically, she was barely able to walk and was not able to work.
 While in our care, she was able to get off of antidepressants and benzodiazepines.
 She also regained her professional career and now can power walk with ease.

 15 Years Experience by Professionals Who Understand Your Journey.

 Prescription drugs were never designed to fix or cure, but only to mask or dampen symptoms.
 Of prime importance, therefore, is to discover the underlying reasons that a prescription for Lexapro was first started.
 Each person will have their own history of symptomology.
-The process of antidepressant tapering can be considerably eased by addressing the root causes for symptoms as part of the plan.
+The process of antidepressant tapering is not something to rush through.
+Consider setting time aside, time off work or school, to more easily focus on healing, and not too much else for a time.
+And the process can be considerably eased by addressing the root causes of symptoms as part of the overall plan.

 Lexapro Discontinuation Syndrome